borkarfaiz/ImdbApis/README.md

 ## API

-- All the API related documentation and endpoints you can find it in [Postman Collectoin.](https://www.getpostman.com/collections/89445c51a4cac6b4399a)
+- All the API related documentation, examples and endpoints you can find it in [Postman Collectoin.](https://www.getpostman.com/collections/89445c51a4cac6b4399a).
 - JWT Authentication is used to authenticate the user.

 ## Code Deployement